Seeing the Light - Or Not

 Our experience is certainly not unique.
 More than 50 percent of myasthenia gravis patients begin with ocular symptoms.
 The muscular weakness that characterizes the condition seems to affect the eyes earlier than other areas of the body.2

-Called photophobia, the condition can be mild (halos around objects) or significant enough to prevent clear sight.
+Light sensitivity, or photophobia, can be mild (halos around objects) or significant enough to prevent clear sight.
 Like double vision, this photophobia seems to be worse when the person is tired or stressed in another way.3

 In my husband's case, the optical symptoms persisted and got gradually - but measurably - worse.
 It got to the point where we were re-adjusting lighting and changing bulbs constantly.
 He resisted any further consultation with the eye doctor, though, because of a fear of having his driving limited.